jackyyang09/Simple-Unity-Audio-Manager/README.md

 Check out the Releases page to see all the latest updates!

-If you'd like to see what parts of AudioManager I'm actively working on, you can do check out the Trello [here!](https://trello.com/b/r6237lmD/audiomanager)
+If you'd like to see what parts of AudioManager I'm actively working on, you can check out the Trello [here!](https://trello.com/b/r6237lmD/audiomanager)